Pancreatic Cancer (cont.)

 What is the treatment for locally advanced unresectable pancreatic cancer?

-If a pancreatic cancer is found when it has grown into important local structures but not yet spread to distant sites, this is described as locally advanced unresectable pancreatic cancer (stage III).
+If a pancreatic cancer is found when it has grown into important local structures but not yet spread to distant sites, this is described as locally advanced, unresectable pancreatic cancer (stage III).
 The standard of care in the United States for the treatment of locally advanced cancer is a combination of low-dose chemotherapy given simultaneously with radiation treatments to the pancreas and surrounding tissues.
 Radiation treatments are designed to lower the risk of local growth of the cancer, thereby minimizing the symptoms that local progression causes (back or belly pain, nausea, loss of appetite, intestinal blockage, jaundice).
-Radiation treatments are typically given Monday through Friday for about five weeks.
+Radiation treatments are typically given Monday through Friday for about 5 weeks.
 Chemotherapy given concurrently (at the same time) may improve the effectiveness of the radiation and may lower the risk for cancer spread outside the area where the radiation is delivered.
-When the radiation is completed and the patient has recovered, more chemotherapy is often recommended.
-Recently, newer forms of radiation delivery (stereotactic radiosurgery, gamma knife radiation, cyberknife radiation) have been utilized in locally advanced pancreatic cancer with varying degrees of success, but these treatments can be more toxic and are, for now, largely experimental.
+When the radiation is completed and the patient has recovered, more chemotherapy often is recommended.
+Recently, newer forms of radiation delivery (stereotactic radiosurgery, gamma knife radiation, cyber knife radiation) have been utilized in locally advanced pancreatic cancer with varying degrees of success, but these treatments can be more toxic and are, for now, largely experimental.

 What is the treatment for metastatic pancreatic cancer?